AI2Phil/digame/digame/docs/NEXT_STEPS.md

 b.
 Import paths may be incorrect - Fixing import statements to use correct paths
 - Resolving circular dependencies in the codebase
 c.
 Some libraries referenced in the code may not be installed
+d.
+Many of these errors are related to IDE configuration rather than actual runtime issues, as the application runs successfully in Docker

 6. Implement proper authentication system for API endpoints - Add Asynchronous Processing For computationally intensive operations like clustering and pattern recognition: